 Berkeley officials and community reformers have said they believe the move to BerkDOT will reduce racial disparities in both which drivers get pulled over by police and what happens when they do: Multiple analyses of traffic stops in Berkeley have shown that Black motorists are more likely to get pulled over than white motorists relative to their population counts in the city.
 Most drivers of all races get a warning after a stop but, when searched, white motorists are more likely to be arrested than Black or Hispanic ones.

-Experts have also said, however, that Berkeley has the lowest policing disparities they have seen across the nation.
+Experts have also said, however, that Berkeley has some of the lowest policing disparities they have seen across the nation.
 But police reform activists, officials and other community members alike say police can do much better and that BerkDOT, as a first-in-the-nation concept, is one way to forge ahead to tackle systemic racism.

 “All eyes are on Berkeley around this issue, around allowing civilian enforcement of traffic violations,” said Commissioner Liza Lutzker.
 “All eyes are on us.
 The advocacy that we need to do is being visionary in how we’re going to do this.”